 In recent years, marketing has evolved to revolve around the customer.
 Companies across various industries now create content that speaks directly to their target audience.
 However, many companies – insurance agencies included – fail to implement a content strategy that’s relevant to the specific stage of the funnel their target audience is at the moment they engage with their brand.
-That’s why this week I’ll outline the ultimate content marketing framework for brokers – the See Think Do content marketing strategy.
+That’s why this week I’ll outline the ultimate insurance content marketing framework – the See Think Do content marketing strategy.

 Many insurance brokers rely on Facebook as a medium for maintaining their online presence; in some extreme cases, it’s their only online channel.
 It makes sense, there are 2.07 billion active users on the social media channel and the reality is everyone – at some point in life – needs insurance.
 But, as the saying goes, don’t put all of your eggs in one basket.
 Facebook launched an update to their News Feed that has already caused marketers to start scrambling for a solution.
 The most recent Facebook update harms insurance marketing as well.